qiulimao/pyspider/docs/apis/self.crawl.md

 self.crawl(url, **kwargs)
 -------------------------

-`self.crawl` is the main interface to tell pyspider which url(s) should be crawled.
+`self.crawl` is the main interface to tell weblocust which url(s) should be crawled.

 ### Parameters: